tonimelisma/Relay-Android/ARCH.md

 ## 🧱 High-Level Architecture Summary

-- SMS is received via a manifest-declared `BroadcastReceiver`
+- SMS will be received via a manifest-declared `BroadcastReceiver` (Phase 2+)
-- Messages are parsed and stored in a local Room database
+- Messages will be stored in a local Room database (Phase 4+)
-- A background WorkManager job uploads unsynced messages to the cloud
+- A background WorkManager job will upload unsynced messages (Phase 5+)
-- The UI observes the local DB and reflects sync status
+- The UI will observe the local DB and reflect sync status (Phase 4+)
-- Messages are deduplicated using a content-based hash
+- Messages will be deduplicated using a content-based hash (Phase 4+)

 ---